hermescenter/dontspy.eu/site/content/en/blog/close-to-the-end.md

 +++
-title = "AI Act – the fight for digital rights is yet to end" subtitle = "Organizations across Europe have one week left to pressure policymakers, as the trilogues are set to conclude on December 6"
+title = "AI Act – The fight for digital rights is yet to end" subtitle = "Organizations across Europe have one week left to pressure policymakers, as the trilogues are set to conclude on December 6"

 tags = ['campaign']
 date = "2023-12-01"

-descriotion = "Organizations across Europe have one week left to pressure policymakers, as the trilogues are set to conclude on December 6"
+description = "Organizations across Europe have one week left to pressure policymakers, as the trilogues are set to conclude on December 6"

 banner = "https://dontspy.eu/img/EC.jpg"
 +++